eteaclesmyles/Vacation-Builder/README.md

 	Paul Woody

 Short description:
-	The application will be a vacation builder that will allow users to choose a Vacation Type, a Destination based on that type, an array of hotels/rooming options, and most importantly an itinerary of activities and food options.
+	The application is a vacation itinerary builder that allows users to choose a Vacation Type, a Destination based on that type, an array of hotels/rooming options, and most importantly an list of activities.
+The application outputs a summary of user choices with their respective prices alongside a total estimated vacation budget.

 Known Bugs:
-	if you delete the date from the date picker and try to run it, it will crash.
+	If you delete the date from the date picker and try to run it, it will crash.